hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   * ...

-* To help with easy debugging and fixing of any issues in the code
+* To help with easy debugging and fixing of any issues in the asm script code

   * source code line number is tracked and printed wrt compile and run phases, if any error is detected.